missionpinball/mpf-docs/docs/code/api_reference/core/info_lights.md

 ## Accessing the info_lights in code

-There is only one instance of the info_lights in MPF, and it’s accessible via `self.machine.info_lights`.
+There is only one instance of the info_lights in MPF, and it's accessible via `self.machine.info_lights`.

 ## Methods & Attributes